-with $\{\theta_{1},\theta_{2},\cdots,\theta_{N_{\theta}} \}$ the grid points in $\theta$ direction and $N_{\theta}$ the number of $\theta$ grid points.
 We note that Eq. \eqref{EqAxisValue} is the dicretization form of the continuity condition at the polar axis.

-Fig. \eqref{FigNumPoints} shows the grid points used in Eq. \eqref{EqAxisValue}, which indicates that tha value of a scalar function at the polar axis can be predicted by its average value in the neighbouring area.
+Fig. \eqref{FigNumPoints} shows the grid points used in Eq. \eqref{EqAxisValue}, which indicates that the value of a scalar function at the polar axis can be predicted by its average value in the neighbouring area.
 Therefore, Eq. \eqref{EqAxisValue} can be referred to as the "mean value theorem".

 In solving the elliptic (Poisson-like) equation, Eq. \eqref{EqAxisValue} serves as the numerical inner boundary condition.
-This inner boundary condition is just derived from the continuity condition without any other additional assumptions (problem (i)); we note that the pole is not a boundary from the viewpoint of geometry or physics.
-In solving the hyperbolic (Vlasov) equation, the scalar function to be solved for at the polar axis can be predicted by the mean value theorem, without solving the hyperbolic equation itself directly at the pole; this method avoids the numerical treatment of the $1/r$ singularity term (problem (ii)).
+This inner boundary condition is just derived from the continuity condition without any other additional assumptions (Problem (ii)); we note that the pole is not a boundary from the viewpoint of geometry or physics.
+Note that different inner boundary conditions were used in the global GK simulations.
+The regularity conditions \cite{JOLLIET2007,Matsuoka2018POP,Bouzat2018ESAIM} satisfy the continuity condition.
+However, the linear \cite{McClenaghan2014POP} and zero \cite{FENG2018} boundary conditions satisfy the continuity condition only for $m=1$ and $m\neq 0$, respectively.

+In solving the hyperbolic (GK Vlasov) equation, the scalar function to be solved for at the polar axis can be predicted by the mean value theorem, without solving the hyperbolic equation itself directly at the pole; this method avoids the numerical treatment of the $1/r$ singularity term (Problem (i)).
-Problems (i) and (ii) are solved above.
-The factor $r^{\lvert m \rvert}$ in Eq. \eqref{EqPolSeries} indicates that the numerical error of the low-order FDM near the pole may be serious; this is problem (iii) in numerically solving PDEs at the pole, especially when there are high $m$ components in the system.
-To illustrate this problem, we evaluate the numerical error in using central difference method to evaluate the $\partial_{r}\hat{g}_m$, with $\hat{g}_{m}(r)=r^{\lvert m \rvert}$.